kuosc2005/website/README.md

 Web Browser: Latest version of Chrome, Firefox, Safari, or Edge.
 Text Editor: Any code editor of your choice for viewing/editing the source code.
 ### Installation
-Clone the Repository:
+1. Clone the Repository:

-bash
-Copy code
 git clone https://github.com/kuosc/website.git

 cd website

-Open the Project:
+2. Open the Project:

 Use your preferred text editor to open the project files.

 Congratulations!
 You've successfully set up the project locally.